Bruce Pandolfini: Chess teaching career

 In the summer of 1972, while still working at the Strand Bookstore in Greenwich Village, Pandolfini became an analyst for the PBS coverage of the "Match of the Century" when Bobby Fischer won the World Chess Championship from Boris Spassky in Reykjavik, Iceland.
 Pandolfini served as an assistant to Shelby Lyman, the show's moderator, and at the time, America's top chess teacher.
-It was Lyman who encouraged Pandolfini to pursue chess teaching as a career.

 Pandolfini's teaching career began immediately after the Championship.
 Starting with private instruction and small seminars, Pandolfini, with George Kane and Frank Thornally, formed U. S. Chess Masters, Inc., an educational organization that structured systematized programs to a wide range of players.
 In 1973 the same group began teaching chess classes for credit at the New School for Social Research, the first such courses ever offered in America.
 Pandolfini remained on the faculty of the New School until 1991.

 Through the years, and while maintaining an active private practice, Pandolfini also taught chess and lectured on the game in many different schools and clubs, including the Shelby Lyman Chess Institute, Stuyvesant High School, Lehman College, New York University, Hunter College, the Harvard Club, the University of Alabama, the New York Athletic Club, and the Rockefeller Institute.